- 1 Dharamshala – The House of Dalai Lama

 Hey Momo Lovers!
 Famous Tibetan cuisine, you’ll find the dominance of Tibetan food all over the city.

-This city will surely make you familiar with the Tibetan culture and religiousness.
+The city will surely make you familiar with the Tibetan culture and religiousness accordingly.

-Dalai Lama when came to India in 1969, decided to make this place as a holy centre for all the Buddhist followers.
+Dalai Lama when came to India in 1969 and after that, its decision to make this place as a holy center for all the Buddhist followers.

 Dharamshala also comes in the list of the names of amazing trekking regions.

 Dharamsala has biggest Buddha monastery after Tibet.
-Another year celebration called Losar festival is praised by Tibetans introducing New year.
+Hence, another year celebration called Losar festival is praised by Tibetans introducing New year.

 Isn’t this much enough to let you know that you are meant to get up and plan towards the calling hills?
 Book the tickets now!
 It’s now Dharamshala enjoying summers, go watch her do that.